dapr/dotnet-sdk/docs/get-started-actions-actor.md

 ### Invoke Actor method with ActorProxy client

-`ActorProxy.Create(actorID, actorType)` returns ActorProxy and allow to use the raw http client to invoke the method defined in `IMyActor`.
+`ActorProxy.Create(actorID, actorType)` returns ActorProxy instance and allow to use the raw http client to invoke the method defined in `IMyActor`.

 ```csharp